alvagarciia/ml-dl-carprices/README.md

 This web application predicts the market price of used cars based on various features such as mileage, brand, model, fuel type, and more.
 Built using Python and Streamlit, the app leverages machine learning models to provide pricing estimates, assisting both buyers and sellers in making informed decisions.

+My personal objective with this project was to put in practice everything I learnt for working with Machine Learning and Deep Learning models by using it to create a piece of software.
+In addition, I aimed to experiment creating this app using Streamlit, which I hadn't used prior to this.

+Both models were trained from scratch using a Kaggle [dataset](https://www.kaggle.com/datasets/taeefnajib/used-car-price-prediction-dataset/data) uploaded by Taeef Najib, made up of a collection of automotive information extracted from the popular automotive marketplace website, https://www.cars.com.
+This dataset comprises 4,009 data points, each representing a unique vehicle listing, and includes nine distinct features providing valuable insights into the world of automobiles.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>